mohanvedase/Ingress_Path_Based_Routing/README.md

 ![image](https://github.com/user-attachments/assets/d45190d7-ed94-48cf-8bc9-6f1b07fcd906)

-- Create the ingress.yaml file with help of ingress Documentation.configure the required details like ingressClassName = NGINX .
+- Create the ingress.yaml file with the help of ingress Documentation.
+Configure the required details like ingressClassName = NGINX.
-- In that ingress.yaml, the developer write the rules for requests the traffic to which service.
+- In that ingress.yaml, the developer writes the rules for requests for the traffic to which service.
 - the ingress controller work is to follow the rules  and route the traffic to desired services.
 - The Nginx Ingress Controller routes incoming HTTP/HTTPS requests to the appropriate service in the Kubernetes cluster based on rules defined in an Ingress resource.
-These rules can include hostnames mohankrishna.co.in and pathslike /service1.
+These rules can include hostnames mohankrishna.co.in and paths like /service1.
 -

 ![image](https://github.com/user-attachments/assets/0383b5e1-6073-4323-baf0-b75d2b656f8b)